Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/TESTING.md

 -   Clicking on the dresses button shows the user only the dresses on the products page.
 -   Clicking on the skirts button shows the user only the skirts on the products page.
 -   Clicking on the outerwear button shows the user only the outerwear on the products page.
+-	Clicking on the add to favorite button as a registered user adds the product to favorites and a success message is shown.
+-	Trying to add a product to favorites as an anonymous user and the user gets redirected to the login page.

 #### User Stories Testing of Products Page
 -	I want to browse the products the company is offering.